The Cavender-Farris-Neyman Model with a Molecular Clock: Generators of the CFN-MC Ideal

 \subsection{Cluster Trees}

-Trees that do not have an interior node that is adjacent to exactly two other interior nodes do not have the toric fiber product structure described in the previous section.
-These are the trees that are comprised of one large cluster and its neighbor vertices.
-In this case, we will exploit the toric fiber product structure of a subtree, and describe a method for lifting the Gr\"obner basis for the subtree to a Gr\"obner basis for the entire tree that maintains the degree of the Gr\"obner basis elements.
+Trees that do not have an internal node that is adjacent to exactly two other internal nodes do not have the toric fiber product structure described in the previous section.
+These are the trees whose internal nodes are comprised of one large cluster and its neighbor nodes.
+In this case, we exploit the toric fiber product structure of a subtree, and describe a method for lifting the Gr\"obner basis for the subtree to a Gr\"obner basis for the entire tree that maintains the degree of the Gr\"obner basis elements.

-\begin{definition} A rooted binary tree $T$ is called a \textit{cluster tree} if there exists a cluster $C$ in $T$ such that every non-leaf vertex of $T$ is either in $C$ or in $N(C)$.
+\begin{definition} A rooted binary tree $T$ is called a \textit{cluster tree} if there exists a cluster $C$ in $T$ such that every internal node of $T$ is either in $C$ or in $N(C)$.
 Note that if $T$ is a cluster tree, then $C$ is uniquely determined by $T$. \end{definition}

 Equivalently, if $T$ has $n$ leaves, then $T$ is a cluster tree if and only if $T$ has a cluster of size $(n-3)/2$.
 Note that this implies that if $T$ is a cluster tree, then $T$ has an odd number of leaves.
 It also follows from the definition of a cluster tree that the root of $T$ must be adjacent on one side to a single leaf.